Padayottam (2018 film)

-Padayottam is an Indian Malayalam-language black comedy gangster film directed by Rafeek Ibrahim, with Biju Menon in the lead role.
+Padayottam is an Indian Malayalam-language comedy gangster film directed by Rafeek Ibrahim, with Biju Menon in the lead role.
 The film was remade in Telugu as Anaganaga Oka Rowdy (2021) starring Sumanth.

 Plot

-Senan, Sree, Renju and Pinku are small time gangsters in the heart of Thiruvananthapuram.
+Senan, Sree, Renju and Pinku are small-time gangsters in the heart of Thiruvananthapuram.
 Pinku gets beaten up one night and ends up in the hospital.
-The gang vows revenge and try to track down Pinku's assailant from the phone left behind at the place.
-Their revenge is cut short when they find the phone's owner belongs to Kasargode all the way at the other end of the state.
-Senan suggests they enlist the help of the dreaded goon named Chenkal Reghu.
+The gang vows revenge and try to track down Pinku's assailant from a phone left behind.
+Their revenge is cut short when they find the phone's owner is from Kasargode, all the way at the other end of the state.
+Senan suggests they enlist the help of the dreaded goon Chenkal Reghu.
 The adventure starts coming apart as soon as they hit the road.
 Reghu's newly repaired car breaks down, forcing them to hitch a ride on a college tour bus.
 They meet up with Sree's friend - Dominic who offers to lodge them at the house of his boss named Baba, whose daughter's marriage is to take place the next day.

 While the gang stays there, the soon-to-be bride Sahiba elopes that night.
-Baba tasks his gangster friend RD to get her back home.
-The gang reluctantly take leave of Baba and seek out local gangster Britto to help them get to Kasargode.
+Baba tasks his gangster friend RD to get her back.
+The gang reluctantly takes leave of Baba and seek out local gangster Britto to help them get to Kasargode.
 The eternally suicidal Britto decides to pull a hit along the way, and ends up ditching them to make his escape.
 Being the good soul he is, Britto arranges a freight truck to get them to their destination.
 After an uneventful ride, the gang reach Kasargode the next morning and meet their local contact - Ratheesh, who informs them that the man they are pursuing is Dulquer Salman, the elder son of a major gangster named Samad.
 They stake out Samad's house, but come to learn that Salman had been kidnapped the previous night.

 Assuming Reghu and gang were behind the kidnapping, Samad holds Pinku and Reghu's mother hostage and demands Reghu to bring back Salman.
 Reghu decides to resolve things by tracking down Salman.
 Sree sends over Salman's picture to Dominic, who recognizes him as the same man who had eloped with Sahiba.
 RD had caught them and brought Sahiba back home.
 Not knowing who she had run away with, Baba had authorized RD to execute him.
 RD, who had an axe to grind with Samad, had conveniently failed to reveal Salman's identity.
-Baba desperately tries to get Salman back from RD with no avail.
-Reghu and gang try to get to RD's hideout in Kochi while Ratheesh flees with their money fearing repercussions from Samad.
+Baba desperately tries to get Salman back from RD to no avail.
+Reghu and the gang try to get to RD's hideout in Kochi while Ratheesh flees with their money fearing repercussions from Samad.
 RD gets pulled over at a police checkpoint and Salman uses the opportunity to make a run for it.